databhishek/competitive-programming/README.md

 # Competitive Programming Solutions

 These are my accepted solutions to programming problems on various websites.
-All solutions are sorted by website and named appropriately.
+All solutions are sorted by website and named appropriatly.